This nutritious spring-inspired quinoa bowl with a surprisingly dairy-free and vegan healthy hollandaise sauce is a culmination of inspirations.

 Special Diet Notes: Spring Quinoa Bowl w/ Healthy Hollandaise

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.

 For paleo vegan hollandaise, you can substitute the coconut milk beverage with 2 tablespoons good quality, full-fat coconut milk and 3/8 cup water.
 To make the whole spring quinoa bowl paleo and grain-free, chop a large head of cauliflower florets and steam until tender.
 Mince for healthy, steamed bowls of cauli-rice to use in place of the quinoa.

-- ½ cup raw cashews, soaked in water for 2 hours
+- ½ cup raw cashews, soaked in water for 2 hours and drained

 - ½ cup So Delicious Dairy Free Unsweetened Coconut Milk Beverage

 - 1 tablespoon apple cider vinegar